parrt/cs601/lectures/software-licensing.md

 <blockquote>
 I would usually begin an email with a little bit of background about Eclipse, but I think you may already know about us so I won't bore you ;-).
-You really helped us out a few years ago when Janet Campbell, our Director of IP, was in touch with you:  you rewrote ANTLR runtime under the BSD.
+You really helped us out a few years ago when XXX, our Director of IP, was in touch with you:  you rewrote ANTLR runtime under the BSD.

 It is my understanding that at that time, you were in the process of